splitbrain/docker-phpfarm/README.md

 This is a build file to create a [phpfarm](http://sourceforge.net/projects/phpfarm/) setup.
 The resulting docker image will run Apache on different ports with different PHP versions accessed via FCGI.
-The different PHP CLI binaries are accesseble as well.
+The different PHP CLI binaries are accessible as well.

      Port | PHP Version | Binary